 Non-salt ice melt is used on park pathways during icy conditions.

 Bicycles are welcome in Brooklyn Bridge Park!
-Bicycle riding is permissible on the designated bike path only.
-Riders must dismount their bikes on all other pathways, including the promenades around each pier.
+Bicycle riding is permissible on the designated bike path only along the Greenway.
+Riders must dismount their bikes on all other pathways, including the promenades around each pier and on Squibb Bridge.
 Bicycle racks are located throughout the Park, at each Park entrance, and near Park buildings.
 Please do not lock your bike to any other structure.
 Bikes left on racks overnight will be removed.

 No, picnic tables and grilling areas are on a first come, first serve basis.
 When the grilling area is busy, we ask that grills are only used for one hour at a time.